foysalimran/greet-bubble/readme.txt

 == OTHER AMAZING PRODUCTS FROM ThemeAtelier ==

-➡️ **[Domain For Sale](https://wordpress.org/plugins/domain-for-sale/)** - The most trendy domain for sale plugin for WordPress.
+➡️ **[Domain For Sale](https://wordpress.org/plugins/domain-for-sale/)** - Transform your unused domain names into cash with this easy-to-use plugin that provides a professional template, customizable options, and a contact form for effortless selling.

-➡️ **[Greet – Video Bubble Warm Welcome Plugin](https://wordpress.org/plugins/greet-bubble/)** - A powerful and user-friendly video bubble plugin for WordPress that provides website owners with the opportunity to create a dynamic and engaging welcome experience for their visitors.
+➡️ **[Better WhatsApp Chat Support](https://wordpress.org/plugins/chat-help/)** -  A WordPress plugin that allows website owners to easily add a WhatsApp chat bubble to their website and comes with Gutenberg, Elementor and Shortcode options.

+➡️ **[IDonate](https://wordpress.org/plugins/idonate/)** - A professional blood donation and blood request management plugin.

+➡️ **[Eventful – Events Showcase For The Events Calendar](https://wordpress.org/plugins/eventful/)** - Elevate your event management with this dynamic addon, enhancing 'The Events Calendar' with versatile layouts, advanced filtering, and user-friendly features for superior event showcasing.

 ➡️ **[BizReview](https://wordpress.org/plugins/bizreview/)** - The ultimate WordPress plugin to show Google Business and Google Place Reviews.

-➡️ **[IDonate](https://wordpress.org/plugins/idonate/)** - A professional blood donation and blood request management plugin.

 == FREQUENTLY ASKED QUESTIONS ==

+= Is Greet Video Bubble Plugin free? =
+Yes!
+Greet is completely free and will always remain so.
+We also offer a Pro version with additional premium features for those looking for more advanced functionality.

+= Do I need coding skills to use Greet? =
+No coding skills are required!
+With just a few clicks, you can easily set up and start using Greet without any technical expertise.

 = Where do I get Support? =

 You can contact us trough this channels
 <a href="https://wordpress.org/support/plugin/greet-bubble/">WordPress Plugin Directory</a> || <a href="https://www.facebook.com/ThemeAtelier/">Facebook Page</a> || <a href="https://codecanyon.net/item/greetwp-video-bubble-wordpress-plugin/39588757/comments">Codecanyon</a>

-= Can I add more than one video? =
-In the free version you will able to add one video only.
-Multiple videos can be added in premium version.

 = Is this plugin GDPR compitible? =
 Yes, The plugin don’t save any personal data and don’t use cookies.